About Dr. Kerri Fair

 I won’t pretend my path to this work was purely academic.
 A few years ago, I found myself in what I now call “the bad year.”
 I lost several family members, was in a car crash, and was experiencing the full weight of professional burnout.
 I had become so skilled at emotional control that I nearly lost the ability to feel anything at all.

 That breaking point became my turning point.
 I rediscovered healing through creative practices like watercolor painting and hand sewing.
-I found that when I sketched a leaf or moved needle through fabric, something in me that had been holding its breath could finally exhale.
+I found that when I took time to do things that provided a quiet pause or space, I could better process my thoughts and feelings.
+In some ways, I needed that space to reconnect with myself and consider my future plans.

 These experiences, combined with my research background, led me to develop what became the FACTOR methodology.